 SELECT * FROM users WHERE updated_at >= ‘2016-08-12 20:00:00’;

 Save the result to a file for transformation.

-Transformation step is the same as Export & Import.
-Transform the MySQL data into TSV format for Redshift COPY command.
+This transformation step is the same as the Export & Import method.
+Transform the MySQL data into TSV format for Redshift.

 DELETE FROM users USING users_staging s WHERE users.id = s.id;